Make a custom house number plaque

 When using a Dremel VersaFlame for woodburning, make sure the air hole in the tip face up - or away from the surface - to prevent scorching the wood.

 7. To seal and protect the pine for outdoor use I applied 4 coats of Rust-Oleum polyurethane satin spray varnish.
 This varnish soaks into the wood and provides far more protection than varnish brushed on.
+If you want your sign to last, you need to repeatedly spray or varnish as soon as you can see it needs it.

 8. At the back of the board I added a couple of battens for added strength.
 Because I'm using laminated pine there's always a chance that the seams pop open, so the battens will hold everything together just in case.
 On top of the batten I added keyhole brackets for mounting the plaque on the wall.